hathibelagal-dev/instantpolyglot/docs/eng/Slovak.md

 2. Borrowed words, especially from English:
-   **Idem na drink s kamošmi** (I'm going for a drink with friends) Here, "drink" is used instead of the Slovak "nápoj"
+   **Idem na drink s kamošmi** (I'm going for a drink with friends) Here, “drink” is used instead of the Slovak “nápoj”

 3. Particle usage:
    **No čo, ako bolo?** (Well, how was it?)
-   The particle "no" is very common in spoken Slovak
+   The particle “no” is very common in spoken Slovak

 4. Softer pronunciation:
-   The sound "l" before "e" and "i" is often pronounced softer, almost like "ľ"
+   The sound “l” before “e” and “i” is often pronounced softer, almost like “ľ”

 5. Contraction of auxiliary verbs:
    Standard: **Čo si robil?** (What were you doing?)